 Process: Senior theory classes are divided into Assessments, every seven weeks.
 Each student is assigned a skill sheet (services to complete) and homework assignments, meant to complement unit subjects.
 Full time students must complete 100% of their skill sheet and homework assignments, in addition to attaining a 75% or higher in unit testing (practical and written) in order to advance to the next level.
-Due to their part time status, any student scheduled less than 24 hours per week must complete 50% of their skill sheet and homework assignments for two (consecutive) assessments, in addition to attaining a 75% or higher in unit testing (practical and written) in order to advance to the next level.
+Due to their part time status, any student scheduled less than 24 hours per week must complete 50% of their skill sheet and homework assignments for two (consecutive) assessments, in addition to attaining a 75% or higher in unit testing (practical and written) in order to attaining a 75% or higher in unit testing (practical and written) in order to attaining a 75% or higher in unit testing (practical and written) in order to attaining a 75% or higher in unit testing (practical and written) in order to attaining a 75% or higher in unit testing (practical and written) in order to attain to attaining a 75% or higher in unit testing (practical and written) in order to advance to the next level.

-Tag Levels:
+Tag Levels :

-- A. FRESHMAN / JUNIOR student is learning the theory and practical basics of the course - B. BUDGET SENIOR (green dot) student has completed Junior classroom training is "certified" to perform certain specific clinic services, and is continuing with the theory and practice of more advanced areas. - C. INTERMEDIATE - (yellow dot) student has completed Junior classroom training is "certified" to perform certain specific clinic services, and is continuing with the theory and practice of more advanced areas. - D. ADVANCE (silver dot) student is improving upon "certified" skills. - E. DERMAL TECH (gold dot) - student exhibits above entry-level skill, attitude, and knowledge.
+- A. FRESHMAN / JUNIOR - student is learning the theory and practical basics of the course - B. BUDGET SENIOR (green dot) student has completed Junior classroom training is "certified" to perform certain specific clinic services, and is continuing with the theory and practice of more advanced areas. - C. INTERMEDIATE (yellow dot) student has completed Junior classroom training is "certified" to perform certain specific clinic services, and is continuing with the theory and practice of more advanced areas. - D. ADVANCE - (silver dot) student is improving upon "certified" skills. - E. DERMAL TECH (gold dot) student exhibits above entry-level skill, attitude, and knowledge.